kykl/elevator_pitch/README.md

 **Build, Run & Test Instructions**

+If you have docker, you can just run or test like this:
+*  docker run -it kykl/elevator_pitch sbt test
+*  docker run -it kykl/elevator_pitch sbt run

-Required build and run tools:
+Otherwise, you need have these build and run tools:
 * sbt launcher version 0.13.7
 * scala  2.11.7

-Run & Test
+and then:
+* Test - sbt test
 * Run - sbt run
-* Test - sbt test